-The computer mouse was invented by an American scientist named Douglas Engelbart (see photo) in 1963 – and this was before the personal computer complete with keyboard and monitor was introduced in 1977.
-The pointing device got the name ‘mouse’ because Engelbart had joined its cord at the back, like a tail.
-Before he realized that it should preferably be connected with the front side the word ‘mouse’ had already found its way into wide use.
+The computer pointing device called mouse was invented by an American engineer named Douglas Engelbart (see photo below) in 1963, which was before the personal computer built with a keyboard and a monitor was introduced in 1977.
+The pointing device got the name “mouse” because Engelbart saw that its cord attached to its back looks like a tail.
+The earliest designs of the computer mouse had its cable located at the back, while the modern designs had the cable at the front so that the user won’t be able to touch it, and in turn, irritated by it.
+However, before Engelbart realized that the cord should preferably be connected at the front side of the device, the nickname “mouse” had already stuck with it.

 Even though Engelbart invented the computer mouse, there are several devices that served as predecessors for his creation and have similar functions and features.
 The earliest similar invention was the trackball, a pointing device for the Comprehensive Display System (CDS) that was used as the fire-control radar after World War II.
 The trackball was invented by British scientist Ralph Benjamin in 1946 as a way for soldiers to have an easier time controlling the radar.
 During the time of the trackball’s invention, Benjamin was tasked by the British Royal Navy Scientific Service to create radar controllers for ease of use.
 A patent for the prototype trackball was applied in 1947, although the British army wanted to keep the invention a secret.

 Unrelated to Benjamin’s invention, another trackball was also invented in 1952 by Kenyon Taylor, who worked as an electrical engineer for the Royal Canadian Navy.
 The trackball was used for the Digital Automated Tracking and Resolving (DATAR) system in 1952, and it has almost the same concept as the one developed by Ralph Benjamin.

 Development of the mouse